Toma400/Baedoor_Encyclopaedia/Loreum/Topics/World_Mechanics/Oververse.md

 This increased attention given to multiverses resulted in creating what is known as <span style="color:#0099cc">
 **International Council of Oververse Exploration**</span>.
 This Council were made in 695 NE, to ease communication and knowledge exchange between universities.
-At the same time, Starshifters decided to partly reveal their identities, to help upcoming Council to establish properly.
+At the same time, Starshifters decided to partly reveal their identities, to help upcoming Council establish properly.

 ```
  TABLE LEGEND: